dazuma/ractor-wrapper/README.md

 You can then create wrappers for objects.
 See the example below.

-Ractor::Wrapper requires Ruby 3.0.0 or later.
+`Ractor::Wrapper` requires Ruby 3.0.0 or later.

-WARNING: This is a highly experimental library, and not currently intended for production use.
+WARNING: This is a highly experimental library, and currently _not_ recommended for production use.
 (As of Ruby 3.0.0, the same can be said of Ractors in general.)

 ## About Ractor::Wrapper

 Ractors for the most part cannot access objects concurrently with other Ractors unless the object is _shareable_ (that is, deeply immutable along with a few other restrictions.)
-If multiple Ractors need to access a shared resource that is stateful or otherwise not Ractor-shareable, that resource must itself be a Ractor.
+If multiple Ractors need to interact with a shared resource that is stateful or otherwise not Ractor-shareable, that resource must itself be implemented and accessed as a Ractor.

 `Ractor::Wrapper` makes it possible for such a shared resource to be implemented as an ordinary object and accessed using ordinary method calls.
 It